Due diligence reporting tool

 The tool allows the price of specific transactions to be overridden by the adviser and stored against an asset.
 This has the impact of increasing or decreasing that asset’s acquisition cost.
 The original price is still stored against the transaction so it’s easy to revert where required.

-Also, the estimate view within the Narrate CG tool allows you to view the potential gain or loss that may result in the event of a disposal you propose.
-Again, these reports can be downloaded as pdf or csv files.
+The estimate view within the Narrate CG tool allows you to view the potential gain or loss that may result in the event of a disposal you propose.
+These reports can be downloaded as pdf or csv files.

 Do you have a tool that can analyse the performance and make up of individual investments and model portfolios before a client invests?

-Yes, our Investment analysis tool can demonstrate how up to five funds or model portfolios have performed historically when recommending investment options to your clients.
-The tool generates several report components includes holdings, performance, stock overlap, an asset allocation, geographic and sector breakdown.
+Yes, our investment analysis tool can demonstrate how up to five funds or model portfolios have performed when recommending investment options to your clients.
+The tool generates a report which includes holdings, performance, stock overlap, asset allocation, geographic and sector breakdown.

 How quickly and easily can I investigate transactions on a client’s account.
-Are all accessible online?
+Are they all accessible online?

 Yes, a full online transaction history report for your clients can be easily accessed.
 This can be generated by a few clicks on each client’s account.